PracticingDeveloper/practicingruby.com/_posts/2011-09-13-building-enumerable-and-enumerator.md

 categories: articles
 author: Gregory Brown
 permalink: articles/building-enumerable-and-enumerator
+summary: Learn about Ruby's powerful iteration tools by implementing some of its functionality yourself.
+issue_number: '2.4'
 ---

 When I first came to Ruby, one of the things that impressed me the most was the killer features provided by the `Enumerable` module.
 I eventually also came to love `Enumerator`, even though it took me a long time to figure out what it was and what one might use it for.